-5. Guidance on Incorrect Pricing
+5: Guidance on Incorrect Pricing

-All instances of incorrect pricing amounting to 0.1% or more of the price of a share or a unit must be recorded, reported to the trustee and action taken to avoid repetition as soon as they are discovered.
-All instances of incorrect pricing amounting to 0.5% or more of the price of a share or unit must be reported by the trustee to the Commission.
-The appendix to this Guidance

-Note sets out the relevant information that should be disclosed when making a report to the Commission.
+All instances of incorrect pricing amounting to 0.1% or more of the price of a share or a unit must be recorded, reported to the Trustee and action taken to avoid repetition as soon as they are discovered.
+Details of the action taken should also be reported to the Trustee.
+All instances of incorrect pricing amounting to 0.5% or more of the price of a share or unit must be reported by the Trustee to the Commission.
+The appendix to this Guidance Note sets out the relevant information that should be disclosed when making a report to the Commission.
 The paragraphs below cover action to be taken as regards compensation for incorrect pricing.